eduardoml93/deploy-streamlit-sweetviz/README.md

-# deploy-streamlit-sweetviz
+Available in: emlclima.streamlit.app 🌎👨‍💻
-Automatic EDA app for CSV files
+Automatic EDA using Sweetviz for CSV files